azzamshaikh/visual_servoing/README.md

 A full write up is available in the `docs` folder.

+## Dependencies

+This solution was built in Ubuntu 22.04 using ROS2 Humble and Gazebo 11.

 ## Building the Workspace

 Extract the `src` folder to a clean directory.